Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 EE

-EE Smart plans start from £26/month and come with a Smart Benefit included for the entire length of your plan.
-You can choose from options such as Apple Music, BT Sport or Netflix.
+EE’s All Rounder plans start from £26/month and come with a Smart Benefit for the entire length of your contract (e.g. Apple Music or Netflix).
 You’ll also get EE’s fastest available speeds.

 Meanwhile, EE’s Full Works plan is available from £43/month.
-It comes with unlimited data and 3 Smart Benefits included for the entire length of your contract.
-You’ll also get EE’s fastest available speeds.
+It comes with unlimited data and 3 Smart Benefits for the entire length of your contract.
+You’ll also get EE’s fastest available speeds on the Full Works plan.

-It’s also possible to use EE on a Pay As You Go basis with no need for a contract or credit check.
-However, EE’s Pay As You Go Packs will only give you access to 4G coverage.
+It’s also possible to use EE on a Pay As You Go basis with no contract and no credit check.
+The disadvantage is that EE’s Pay As You Go Packs will only give you access to 4G coverage.
 You also won’t have access to benefits like Apple Music on your plan.

 ![]() |